andrasfe/connectchain/README.md

 Connectchain works with a combination of environmental variables and a configuration `.yml` file.
 Environmental variables are defined in the `config.yml` and their corresponding values set in the `.env` file.
 The path to the `config.yml` is defined as an variable in the `.env` file. *You MUST create both a `config.yml` and `.env` file to use the module.* The [example config file](./connectchain/config/example.config.yml) can be found at [`./connectchain/config/example.config.yml`](./connectchain/config/example.config.yml).
 See the [example env file](example.env) for more details.
 You can copy and rename both files; replacing the required values with your ids and secrets and adding additional supported options as needed.

 ### Direct API Access
-ConnectChain now supports direct API access without requiring EAS authentication.
+ConnectChain supports direct API access without requiring EAS authentication.
 Simply omit the EAS configuration from your `config.yml` and the framework will automatically use direct API access with provider API keys from environment variables (e.g., `OPENAI_API_KEY`).

 ```yaml
 # config.yml - Direct access example